 The fund performance figures above are based on the movement of the daily price.
 They're on a total return basis with gross income reinvested and Series B funds.

 We can't predict the future.
 Past performance isn't a guide to future performance.
-The value of your investment can go down as well as up and you may not get back the amount you put in.
+The value of your investment can go down as well as up so you might get back less than you put in.

 Glossary